Semidefinite Relaxations for Robust Multiview Triangulation: Experiments

 \section{Experiments}

-We implement all relaxations using CVXPY \cite{diamond2016cvxpy} with the solver MOSEK \cite{mosek} using the setting $\texttt{MSK\_DPAR\_INTPNT\_CO\_TOL\_REL\_GAP} = 10^{-14}$ for the simulated experiments and $10^{-10}$ for the Reichstag experiments, all other parameters are left on their defaults.
-We find that working in units of pixels results in poorly conditioned solutions, leading to $\hat z$ not satisfying the constraints to high accuracy even in cases where the problem is known to be tight.
+We implement all relaxations using CVXPY \cite{diamond2016cvxpy} with the solver MOSEK \cite{mosek} using the setting $\texttt{MSK\_DPAR\_INTPNT\_CO\_TOL\_REL\_GAP} = 10^{-14}$, all other solver parameters are left on their defaults.
+We find that working in units of pixels results in poorly conditioned solutions where $\hat z$ does not satisfy the constraints to high accuracy even for tight relaxations.
 To avoid this issue we use the change of variables $x_i \rightarrow \frac{1}{W}x_i$ and adjust the intrinsics accordingly.
 Since the scaling is the same for each point the optimal solution remains unchanged, but we get much closer to rank one solutions in practice due to the improved numerical stability.